 Christmas Linzer Cookies with a hint of vanilla, the best ever jam-filled cookies.
-Get a big batch ready, and your Christmas party will be a smashing success.
 Soft, nearly melting in your mouth, buttery, and so flavourful, these Christmas cookies are a great way of getting the kids to bake with you.
-They are quick and easy to make, and they only need 10 minutes in the oven.
+They are quick and easy to make without almond flour, and they only need 10 minutes in the oven.

 Having been brought up in a family that values homemade food and hard work, l simply cannot imagine a big holiday or celebration without lots of preparation in advance.

 Everybody gets to help a bit, and l think everything tastes amazing on the big day more so because you know how much you worked for it.
 And the reward always exceeds everyone's expectations.